 I have served as deputy chairman of Lhasa Ltd., on the Science Advisory Board of a number of biotechnology companies and international academic advisory and grant awarding bodies (Netherlands Genomics Initiative, NIH Roadmap), on the editorial board of Journal of Chemical Information and Modelling and the Encyclopaedia of Computational Chemistry, a fellow of the Royal Society of Chemistry and a member of the publication board and chair of the IT committee, an honorary fellow of the American Association for Cancer Research and a Fellow of Clare College Cambridge.
 I have been a consultant to Pfizer, Teva, IDBS, Tripos, Unilever, AstraZeneca, Boehringer Ingelheim, Lhasa Ltd. Inpharmatica, Tripos, Pharmacia, Arrow Therapeutics.
-I have additionally received over £6M in grants over the last ten years, from EPSRC, BBSRC, DTI and Pharmaceutical and software companies.
+I have additionally received over £10M in grants over the last ten years, from EPSRC, BBSRC, DTI, MRC and Pharmaceutical and software companies.

 I provide a lecture course to second year students on molecular informatics.
 I supervise PhD students in the Unilever Centre here in Cambridge, and examine 3-4 PhD theses each year.

 I generally run two conferences each year.
-In 2008-9 we have had workshops on ‘in silico toxicology’ (120 attendees) and a workshop on ‘chemistry in toxicology’ (50 attendees).
+In 2012-13 we have had workshops on ‘in silico toxicology’ and workshops on molecular dynamics, Big data and e-science.

 The Unilever Centre for Molecular Sciences Informatics receives substantial support from Unilever including an established chair of Molecular Informatics, three lecturers and teaching and research costs (1999-2014) and continues with substantial support for directed research projects.
 Much of our funding comes from Academic/Industrial collaborations, with many pharmaceutical, chemical and software companies supporting our research.
 Research councils support a variety of fundamental scientific projects.
 This year, staff in the Unilever Centre have receivedabout £3M in funding from Research councils, charities and industry.

 We receive funding from most research councils, the EU, charities and companies.
 We thank them all and are very grateful to all our funders, particularly Unilever.